Camping in Wilderness

 - Planning: Whether you're camping for one night or many nights, make sure you select the right destination for your skill level, climate, and time of year.
 Be sure to check out our information on wilderness and COVID-19 as part of your trip planning.

-- Gear: Know what to bring, how to package your food, filter water, and deal with common injuries.
+- Gear: Know what to bring, how to filter water, and deal with common injuries.

 - Campsites: Pick a good campsite and understand regulations for wilderness travel, camping, and permits (if needed).